Toilet Seat Types

 Moreover, the natural kind can have a dull finish or a high gloss finish, depending on your liking.

-Other popular options of wood have to be bamboo and MDF(Medium Density Fibreboard).
+Other popular options for wood are bamboo and MDF(Medium Density Fibreboard).
 Natural wood has its downsides including the likelihood to damage easily in case you use a harsh cleaning agent.

 Also, because it’s natural to wood, it will warp in moist environments.
 This damages its durability and style.